rcgprojectteam/ProjectTeamKnowledgebase/HowTo/Teams/Teams Voice ATA Device Setup.md

 1. Get the latest firmware from cisco for the Cisco ATA.
 2. Install the latest firmware: Administrator ->Firmware Upgrade
 3. Reboot.
-4. Reset Admin Passwor
+4. Reset Admin Password: Administration -> Management -> User List
-5. thing 2
+5. Select edit button for Admin user.
+6. Create a complex password and store it in ITGlue for the client.
+'User - Cisco ATA192 - Admin'
+7. Enable Remote Management:
-6. thing 3
+8. thing 3
-7.
+9.